-This article details how to complete the Injury & Illness tab on the Safety Profile.
+This article details how to complete the Injury & Illness section of the Safety Profile.

 Global, National or Regional Data